stelace/marketplace-demo/README.md

 **What is Stelace?**

-[Stelace](https://stelace.com/) provides search, inventory and user management infrastructure for Web platforms, ranging from search-intensive marketplaces to online community apps.
+[Stelace API](https://stelace.com/) provides search, inventory and user management infrastructure for Web platforms, ranging from search-intensive marketplaces to online community apps.
 Stelace offers powerful backend and APIs including advanced search, automation, and content delivery, to let you focus on what makes your platform unique.

 [API Docs](https://stelace.com/docs)